-Himachal is called Devbhumi because temple all around compliment the natural surrounding.
+Himachal is called Dev Bhumi because temples all around complement the natural surrounding.
 The number of temples present on the roads of Himachal add to its already pious surroundings.
 It gives immense pleasure and sense of security to the solo traveler like me.
 This little wooden temple alongside a little stream just before a bridge on the road was a very welcome sight.

 This massive rock (Pandav Shila) is associated with pandavas (of Mahabharata fame) and is said to be kept here by Bhima, one of the Pandavas, who are said to have arrived here during their exile.
 As per local information, one can move this massive rock only with a single finger.

-The drive from Janjehli is very steep, 16 km scary drive on a narrow muddy road full of slush, passes through thick forest of Shikari Devi Wildlife Sanctuary.
-The last few kilometers of the drive is very steep ascent and is done mostly in first or second gear.
+The drive from Janjehli was very steep, 16 km scary drive on a narrow muddy road full of slush, passed through thick forest of Shikari Devi Wildlife Sanctuary.
+The last few kilometers of the drive were very steep ascent and were done mostly in first or second gear.

 Night was chilly and windy.
 Mist was playing hide and seek in the dark night.
 Hotel Rama was in the middle of a jungle and some distance away from any town.
 I was in bed dreaming about today’s drive and miles away from sleep.
 Suddenly I heard sounds of sweet songs from nearby.
 Came out of the room, walked up the balcony and saw some men drinking, singing passionately and dancing around bonfire.

-It was an amazing feeling.
+It was an amazing.
 I was standing in the cold, on the first floor of the building, watching, listening and enjoying the whole atmosphere.
 Misty, chilly, dark night…….campfire and some lively people singing and dancing to the full, in middle of a jungle, so passionately.

 What a luck I was having.
 Another Dream Come True.